 4. Monitor your credit with free resources

 Free credit reports are useful, but they don’t actually include information about your actual credit score.
 Fortunately, there are many resources to track your credit from one month to the next.
 Your credit union or bank may offer your credit score and report as a complimentary perk to your banking package.
-Or you can use services like Credit Karma or Borrowell that let you check your credit report as many times as you want, for free.
+Or you can use services like Credit Karma, ClearScore or Borrowell that let you check your credit report as many times as you want, for free.

 5. Paydown debt balances

 Another good routine that can impact your credit score positively is to pay your debts early before the end of the term, and making credit card payments before they’re due.
 In particular, the payment of credit card balances in full will help your credit score; a crucial factor that impacts credit bureaus scoring models.
 That’s because credit card balances make up your credit utilization ratio, which affects your credit score.
 The higher your credit card balances are, the more it hurts your score.

 You may ask your credit card issuer to increase your credit limit in addition to paying credit card balances down.
 It seems counterintuitive, but it works.
 It helps move your credit utilization ratio in the right direction if you can’t pay off your balance right away.
 It works like this:

 The amount you can borrow from the credit card is your credit limit.
 The limits on all your credit cards determine how much credit you have access to.
 The balances you owe on your credit cards determine how much credit you have used.
 Your credit utilization is a number, expressed as a percent, that represents how much credit you have used up – like how many pieces of a pie you have eaten.

 The higher your credit card balances are, the higher your credit utilization is, which has a negative impact on your score.
 You’ve eaten more of your credit pie, and that’s bad.
 You need to keep your credit utilization under 30% of your available credit.
 Paydown your credit card balances to keep your credit score trending upwards.